PrefectHQ/prefect/docs/concepts/storage.md

 ```
 </div>

-This command will first create a flow manifest file, and then proceed to upload the contents of your flow's directory to the designated storage location.
-Once complete, the full deployment specification will be persisted to a newly created `deployment.yaml` file.
+This command will upload the contents of your flow's directory to the designated storage location, then the full deployment specification will be persisted to a newly created `deployment.yaml` file.
 For more information, see [Deployments](/concepts/deployments).